jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 [guess intelligently](#guessing).
 Second, and likely the majority of questions I miss, the ones where I misread the question.
 I either skimmed quickly past a phrase or I didn't understand the significance of some fact.
+These are the ones where you're reading the explanation and smack your forehead.
+This goes along with "Read slowly": parse every piece of data for its significance.
+There are no wasted words in high quality question banks.

 **Emotional reactions have a lasting effect on memory.** Wrestling with a question and the immediate emotional and intellectual feedback of seeing the